International Offer Holder Hub

 2) Pay your deposit or provide proof of sponsorship

-Self-funding international students must pay a tuition fee deposit of £4,400 before you can register at Salford, and before we can issue a CAS (certificate of acceptance of studies).
+Self-funding international students must pay a tuition fee deposit before we can issue a CAS (certificate of acceptance of studies).
 You should only pay your deposit after you have met all the conditions of your offer.
 Find out how to pay your deposit on our askUS page for self-funding students.

 Sponsored students (students with an official financial sponsor) must provide official evidence of financial sponsorship.